Family Holidays Cyprus: 15 Honest Lessons From 20 Years of Helping Families Plan Their Trip

 Day two of our first summer here with a toddler: sunburn on the shoulders despite what we thought was adequate sun cream.
 Day three at 11pm: our daughter spiked a temperature and we drove circles around Limassol looking for an open pharmacy before finding one on Anexartisias Street, where the pharmacist spoke perfect English, handed us children’s paracetamol, and gently suggested we buy proper SPF 50 while we were at it.
 We’ve never forgotten that mix of relief and embarrassment.

 So learn from us.
 SPF 50 reapplied every two hours is the baseline from April onwards.
 UV protective swimwear for anyone under ten is worth the investment.
 Structure your days around the heat: beaches and outdoor play until 12:30pm, pools and air conditioning from 1pm to 4pm, then the world opens again.
-This rhythm matches how Cypriots actually live.
+This rhythm matches how Cypriots actually live, and fighting it rather than adopting it is the single most common mistake families make.

-Private hospitals in Limassol, Paphos, and Larnaca are modern, staffed by English speaking doctors, with consultations costing 50 to 80 euros.
-EU citizens can use the EHIC or GHIC for public facilities.
+Private hospitals in Limassol, Paphos, and Larnaca are modern, staffed by English speaking doctors, with consultations costing 60 to 100 euros.
+EU citizens should bring the EHIC or GHIC card for public facilities.
+UK citizens should note that the GHIC still works in Cyprus for emergency and necessary treatment.
 Pack any specific formula or nappy brands your child relies on.
-Selection outside main towns can be limited.
+Major supermarkets like Alphamega, Papantoniou, and Metro carry good ranges of European baby brands, but specialist items can be harder to find outside Limassol and Nicosia.

 The verdict: The sun is the one thing that can genuinely ruin a day.
 Respect it from day one and everything else is manageable.